-In compliance with this GPG, the RPE protection factors in use in the nuclear industry are given in the following appendices.
-These appendices follow a standard format with each appendix covering one class of RPE.
-Initially this GPG will only include the full face negative pressure respirator and the full face powered air purifying respirator (PAPR), Appendix A and B respectively.
+The RPE workplace protection factors that can be used in use in the nuclear industry are given in the following appendices.
+These appendices follow a standard format with each appendix covering one type of RPE.
+This GPG currently only includes tight fitting full face negative pressure respirators or powered air purifying respirator (PAPR), Appendix A and B respectively.
 Other appendices will be added (through up-issue of this document) where changes to protection factor are underpinned with suitable test data.

-RPE Type Fit Factor APF Full face negative pressure respirator (P3 filter) 2000 1000 Full face powered air purifying respirator (P3 filter) 2000 1000
+RPE Type Fit Factor WPF Full face negative pressure respirator (P3 filter) 2000 1000 Full face powered air purifying respirator (P3 filter) 2000 1000

-^{} Eliminating the effects of poor fit masks before use and avoiding non-fit tested masks, the use of a protection factor (PF) of 1000 as the lower limit of the 95% Confidence Interval for the overall 5th percentile for the data excluding the observed poor fits provides a PF of 1000
+Eliminating the effects of poor fit masks before use and avoiding non-fit tested masks, the use of a protection factor (PF) of 1000 as the lower limit of the 95% Confidence Interval for the overall 5th percentile for the data excluding the observed poor fits provides a PF of 1000